james-ransom/gcp-billing-labeling/README.md

 # Auto label your GKE VMs

 Automatically scan for instances and apply billing labels based on RegEx.

 # Why

-Currently, you must label all instances to have them shown in the GCP billing section.
-With autoscaling instance groups or GKE this is impractical or difficult: VM instances come and go.
-After you run this script you can do a group by based on your labels.
+You might be a legacy system without labels setup, or may want to break down GKE into specific billing labels.

 <img src='https://i.imgur.com/KxnXtja.png'>
 <br>